 Follow directions that correspond to your package manager, pip or conda, for the new JupyterHub release.
 These directions will guide you to the specific command.
-In general, pip install -U jupyterhub or conda upgrade jupyterhub
+In general, pip install -U jupyterhub or conda upgrade jupyterhub jupyterhub upgrade-db

 Upgrade JupyterHub databases